wmyoussef/My-CV/README.md

 • Served as an INSITE Specialist, managing Surface Data Logging operations from 2000-2016.
 • Conducted Whirl Sensitivity Analysis to mitigate vibration risks and identify critical RPMs.
 • Implemented hydraulic programs for precise calculation of expected Equivalent Circulating Density (ECD) and flow rates for efficient hole cleaning.
-•Calculated and modeled Torque and Drag for various tools and hole sections, ensuring operational integrity.
+• Calculated and modeled Torque and Drag for various tools and hole sections, ensuring operational integrity.
 • Predicted swab and surge effects to optimize drilling operations and prevent wellbore issues.
 • Monitored Pressure While Drilling (PWD) and Measurement While Drilling (MWD) tools for real-time ECD analysis and hole cleaning recommendations.
 • Evaluated Drill String vibration severity using DDS data, providing actionable insights for vibration mitigation.